 Share This Post

-Obtain Italian American Dual Citizenship When I Don’t Qualify
+How Obtain Italian Dual Citizenship When You Don’t Qualify

 There are several different paths you can follow to obtain Italian American dual citizenship.
 The easiest is when you have an ancestor who is considered an Italian citizen.
 This is referred to as citizenship jure sanguinis.
 Essentially, if you have any ancestor in your lineage who was once an Italian citizen, you could qualify for dual citizenship using this path.